Penland Clay Studio

 Upper clay is approximately 30' x 45' and can provide space for up to 20 students.
 The classroom is adjoined by a large 21' x 39' glazing room.
 This glaze room includes a 22' x 9'

 glaze-mixing lab that is separately ventilated.
 Each student has a choice of an electric or kick wheel, plus a 32" x 40" x 11" shelf unit for storage.
 The classroom includes four 4' x 8' canvas-covered tables, two 32" x 48" tables, and one 48" x 34" canvas-covered table.
 Seating is primarily stools with some wooden chairs with backs.

-The clay studio will feature a newly-renovated porch this coming spring, 2011.
-This porch will also be two-storied and will offer a covered outdoor workspace for summer workshops.
+The clay studio has a newly renovated porch.
+This porch is two-storied and will offer a covered outdoor workspace for summer workshops.
 Besides the usual collection of electric kilns, outside lower clay will be an additional four 3' x 6' work tables and two wooden picnic tables for shared student use.
 The upper clay porch will house a clay recycling/processing area, a built-in bench for seating, and a couple of smaller work tables for shared student use.

 Wheels and tables are assigned by a lottery process.
 Lower and upper clay share access to all the kilns.
 Both studios also share access to the specially ventilated glaze-making lab when needed; however, use of the glaze lab is restricted to instructors and studio assistants with some exceptions made depending on the class content.
 Both studios have two large sinks each with hot and cold running water.
 There are no lockers for storage of valuables.
 All lighting is fluorescent.
 The studio is open 24 hours a day, seven days a week.